GOdogs-Project/Imputation/New_Analysis/README.md

 To perform the concordance analysis we work as follows using the [concordance.pl](scripts/concordance.pl) script:

-Invocation is as follows for a single chromosome (XX).
+Invocation is as follows for a single chromosome (XX):

 `./concordance.pl broad_plink_chrXX_gwas.phased.impute_final_haps.merged ../../broad-chr2.cf4.vcf.gz`

 This will create two new files: